-At December 31, 2019, the Company did not recognize cumulative deferred income tax assets in respect of tax losses in Canada of approximately \$19.1 million.
-These losses can be carried forward against future taxable income and expire between 2030 and 2039.
+At December 31, 2020, the Company did not recognize cumulative deferred income tax assets in respect of tax losses in Canada of approximately \$22.1 million.
+These losses can be carried forward against future taxable income and expire between 2030 and 2040.

-At December 31, 2019, the Company did not recognize cumulative deferred income tax assets in respect of tax losses in other jurisdictions of approximately \$42,000 that can be carried forward against future taxable income.
+At December 31, 2020, the Company did not recognize cumulative deferred income tax assets in respect of tax losses in other jurisdictions of approximately \$60,000.
+These losses can be carried forward indefinitely to offset 50% of taxable income in future years.

-16. Capital management
+15. Capital management